UNINETTSigma2/documentation/newjobs/saga_job_scripts.md

 The basic type of job on Saga is the *normal* job.

 _Normal_ jobs must specify account (`--account`), walltime limit (`--time`) and how much memory is needed.
-Maximal wall time limit for normal jobs is 7 days (168 hours).
 Usually, they will also specify the number of tasks (i.e., processes) to run (`--ntasks` - the default is 1), and they can also specify how many cpus each task should get (`--cpus-per-task` - the default is 1).

 The jobs can also specify how man tasks should be run per node (`--ntasks-per-node`), or how many nodes the tasks should be